 Now I did add one ingredient that I didn’t find in most of my research - bread crumbs.
 It seems that bread crumbs are a controversial ingredient; most recipes don’t have it, using cornstarch instead.
 My meatballs were too soft without bread crumbs, so I added a few tablespoons to tighten everything up.
 I can see why the few recipes that do use bread crumbs add them, to hold everything together.

-The rest of the recipe is straightforward, and follows my Italian Instant Pot meatballs – the meatballs don’t need browning, just 10 minutes under pressure, with a natural pressure release.
+The rest of the recipe is straightforward, and follows the technique I used in my Instant Pot Meatballs recipe - the meatballs don’t need browning, just 10 minutes under pressure, with a natural pressure release.
 An alternative I add in the notes: traditionally, the meatballs are simmered on top of a layer of shredded cabbage.
 It’s not necessary, but if you want a simmered cabbage side dish, add a layer of shredded cabbage to the pot before you add the meatballs.
+(If you're looking for an American version, here's how to make bbq meatballs in an instant pot.)

 My son particularly loved this recipe.
 He’s a pot sticker fan; he judges Chinese restaurants on the quality of their dumplings.
 His review?
 “This tastes like the inside of a pot sticker!”, said while shoveling more meatballs onto his plate.
 High praise indeed!